 Grown-up Clio offers personalisation

-Not only is the slinky fourth-generation Renault Clio offered solely in five-door form, it sits lower and is wider, lowering the centre of gravity and improving handling as a result.
+Not only is the stylish fourth-generation Renault Clio offered solely in five-door form, it sits lower and is wider.
+This lowers its centre of gravity and has a positive benefit on the handling as a result.
 It feels more substantial and mature than its predecessors.

 Additional to the range of colours available, buyers can personalise their car with a selection of options including door mirror caps, grille bars, rear panel skirts, lower door protectors and wheel finishes, as well as a choice of roof graphics.